-Passive income refers to earning money that requires little ongoing effort to maintain.
-It’s like planting seeds and watching them grow – you put in the initial work, but then the system continues to generate income over time.
+Passive income means earning money that requires little or no ongoing effort.
+It’s like planting seeds and watching them grow – you put in the initial work, but then the system generates income over time for you.

 The good news?
 You don’t need to be a millionaire or a tech whiz to get started with passive income.
-There are plenty of beginner-friendly options that can help you build a steady stream of extra cash.
+Multiple beginner-friendly options can help you build a steady stream of extra cash.

 - Create a course